-The Coordination Service is built on Apache ZooKeeper, an open-source project, and coordinates activities on the server, guaranteeing a quorum in the event of a failure, and serving as the source of "truth" regarding the server topology, configuration, and state.
+The Coordination Service is built on Apache ZooKeeper(Link opens in a new window), an open-source project, and coordinates activities on the server, guaranteeing a quorum in the event of a failure, and serving as the source of "truth" regarding the server topology, configuration, and state.
 The service is installed automatically on the initial Tableau Server node, but no additional instances are installed as you add additional nodes.
 Because the successful functioning of Tableau Server depends on a properly functioning Coordination Service, we recommend that for server installations of three or more nodes, you add additional instances of the Coordination Service by deploying a new Coordination Service ensemble.
 This provides redundancy and improved availability in the event that one instance of the Coordination Service has problems.

 The Coordination Service can generate a large amount of I/O as it communicates with other components of the server, so if you are running Tableau Server on computers that meet or just exceed the minimum hardware requirements, you may want to install Tableau Server in a configuration that uses Coordination Service-only nodes.
 This means installing Coordination Service on nodes that run no other server processes, and removing Coordination Service from any nodes that are running other server processes.
 This procedure explains how to do this.
 You can also run the Coordination Service ensemble on the same nodes running other Tableau Server processes.
 For details on how to do that, see Deploy a Coordination Service Ensemble .

 Important: The process to deploy a Coordination Service ensemble changed as of version 2020.1.0.
 If you are running an earlier version of Tableau Server, see the documentation for that version.
 You can find documentation for all supported versions here: Tableau Help(Link opens in a new window)

 Before proceeding with the procedures in this topic, complete the following prerequisites:

 Note: This operation includes steps that you may need to perform using the TSM command line.